adonovan/generics/README.md

 First impression:

 This is really nice.
-It addresses the main things I miss about generics:
+It addresses the main things I miss about generics, namely

 - being able to change the equivalence relation of map;
-- a better API for a priority queue;
+- better APIs for data structures like trees, graphs, and priority queues; and
-- and the ability to generate specialized code for a range of data types (though I understand that's not guaranteed).
+- the ability to generate efficient specialized code for a range of data types (though I understand that's not guaranteed);

+and does so without overwhelming complexity.

 By comparison, C++'s templates are extremely powerful, but syntactically and semantically quite complex, and historically the error messages have